 However, the widespread uncertainty in the magnitude and seasonality of ammonia emissions hinders the development of control measures.

-Aura TES NH3 data indicate that inventories of ammonia emissions are substantially lower than expected in several areas throughout the U.S.
+Aura Tropospheric Emission Spectrometer (TES) NH3 data indicate that inventories of ammonia emissions are substantially lower than expected in several areas throughout the U.S.